sybila/boolean-network-sketches/README.md

 - `model_parametrized.aeon` - parametrized version of the same model used for the sketch
 - `attractor_states.txt` - collection of encoded synthetic attractor data
 - `results.txt` - resulting output from the corresponding binary (see below)
+- `metadata.txt` - links to source of the model and a publication

 ## Binaries and scripts for experiments